-- of retirement arrangements that can be set up by the employer rather than allowing employee participation in the program under this act.
-The board shall provide public notice of the availability of and the process for inclusion on the Internet website before it becomes publicly available. - k.
-Each employer is responsible for the tasks described in subsections a. and b. of this section, but the employer is permitted to contract with a third party, such as a payroll service provider or a professional employer organization, to perform those tasks on behalf of the employer.
+- with which that employer has an employee leasing agreement or professional employer agreement as such terms are defined in section 1 of P.L.2001, c.260 (C. 34:8-67)2, such as a defined benefit plan or a 401(k), Simplified Employee Pension (SEP) plan, or Savings Incentive Match Plan for Employees (SIMPLE) plan, or to offer an automatic enrollment payroll deduction IRA, instead of having a payroll deposit retirement savings arrangement to allow employee participation in the program. - i.
+An employee may terminate his or her participation in the program at any time in a manner prescribed by the board. - j.
+The board may establish and maintain an Internet website designed to assist employers in identifying private sector providers of retirement arrangements that can be set up by the employer rather than allowing employee participation in the program under this act.
+The board shall provide public notice of the availability of and the process for inclusion on the Internet website before it becomes publicly available. - 2k.
+Each employer is responsible for the tasks described in subsections a. and b. of this section, but the employer is permitted to contract with a third party, such as a payroll service provider or a professional employer organization, to perform those tasks on behalf of the employer.2

-- 15. Employee contributions deducted by the participating employer through payroll deduction, less any amount withheld for State income tax pursuant to regulations adopted by the board in consultation with the department, shall be paid by the participating employer to the fund before the deadline established those regulations, using one or more payroll deposit retirement savings arrangements established by the board under subsection i. of section 8 of this act [, either: - a.
+- 15. Employee contributions deducted by the participating employer through payroll deduction2, less any amount withheld for State income tax pursuant to regulations adopted by the board in consultation with the department,2 shall be paid by the participating employer to the fund 2before the deadline established those regulations,2 using one or more payroll deposit retirement savings arrangements established by the board under subsection i. of section 8 of this act 2[, either: - a.
 On or before the last day of the month following the month in which the compensation otherwise would have been payable to the employee; or - b.
-Before a later deadline prescribed by the board for making the payments, but not later than the due date for the federal income tax return deposit of tax required to be deducted and withheld relating to collection of State income tax at source on wages for the payroll period to which the payments relate $1^2$ .
+Before a later deadline prescribed by the board for making the payments, but not later than the due date for the federal income tax return deposit of tax required to be deducted and withheld relating to collection of State income tax at source on wages for the payroll period to which the payments relate 1^2 .

-- 16. a.
+16. a.
 The State shall have no duty or liability to any party for the payment of any retirement savings benefits accrued by any individual under the program.
-Any financial liability for the payment of retirement savings benefits in excess of funds available under the program shall be borne solely by the entities with whom the board contracts to provide insurance to protect the value of the program. - b.
+Any financial liability for the payment of retirement savings benefits in excess of funds available under the program shall be borne solely by the entities with whom the board contracts to provide insurance to protect the value of the program.

+b.
 No State entity, board, commission, or agency, or any officer, employee, or member thereof is liable for any loss or deficiency resulting from particular investments selected under this act, except for any liability that arises out of a breach of fiduciary duty under section 7 of this act.